ukwa/ukwa-services/access/README.md

 The deployment shell script sets up the right environment variables for each context (dev/beta/prod) before launching the services.
 This sets the `STORAGE_PATH` location where service data should be held, and this needs to be updated depending on what file system the Swarm nodes in a given deployment context share.

+**NOTE** that after deployment, the Solr collection data is pulled into the service, which takes ~10 minutes to appear.

 ## Components

 ### W3ACT Exports